-Improving your retention rate and ensuring each patient becomes a “lifetime” patient:
+Some ideas for improving your retention rate and ensuring each patient becomes a “lifetime” patient:

 1. Share your mission/vision with your team, and make sure that every employee understands that they are representing your practice in every interaction they have with patients.

 3. Collect patient feedback.
-Beautifully Profitable, Forever Profitable quotes a study from NORC Center for Public Affairs Research.
+My book, Beautifully Profitable, Forever Profitable quotes a study from NORC Center for Public Affairs Research.
 “Of all the responses, 63% of the patients’ answers had to do with communication and caring, while only 25% had to do with training, education, and expertise.
 Patients want to be heard, and they want to know that their practitioners are listening, and that their doctors really care about them.”

+4. Set a standard of excellence.
 Stand behind every procedure, every product, and every service.
-Establish protocol for handling any issues that arise.
-The staff should feel that they have authority to make decisions to establish happy patients.
+Establish protocol for the handling of any issue that may arise.

-For more advice on defining your practice’s points of difference and setting standards of excellence, visit our website at www.beautifulforever.com and follow us on Facebook, YouTube, and LinkedIn.
+For more advice on defining your practice’s point of difference and setting standards of excellence, visit our website at www.beautifulforever.com and follow us on Facebook, YouTube, and LinkedIn.
 Beautifully Profitable/ Profitable Forever book is a great reference guide.
 Find it on Amazon.com